 Natcha wanted to make the most of her time at Auburn and gain as much work experience as possible while in the US.
 Right after completing her sophomore year, Natcha secured a paid co-op through the City of Auburn as traffic engineer.
 During her co-op, she conducted traffic studies and learned more about traffic procedures and best practices.

-After her junior year, Natcha secured another paid internship opportunity in Atlanta with Stantec, a top-ten international consulting firm.
+After her junior year, Natcha secured another paid internship opportunity in Atlanta with Stantec, a top-10 international consulting firm.
 As a transportation intern with Stantec, Natcha designed roads in Georgia and South Carolina.

-The next page in Natcha’s story will include starting a new job in Atlanta: she will work as a highway engineer with Atkins, a top international consulting design firm.
-She will be responsible for designing roads and drainage systems.
-One day, Natcha hopes to continue her studies and expand her knowledge of transportation planning in graduate school.
+When we spoke to Natcha back in 2020, she was about to start a new job in Atlanta, working as a highway engineer with Atkins, a top international consulting design firm, with responsibilities including designing roads and drainage systems.
+Her future plans included continuing her studies and expanding her knowledge of transportation planning in graduate school.

 But, she added, “the most important thing I’ll miss is my friends.
 Some will work in Atlanta, some will work in another states, some [will] go to grad school.
 Friendship has been the factor that made my college experience abroad so colorful.”